nodeshift/tutorial/cloud-native/README.md

 In the bottom half of the page, click on the Query tab, and validate that Data Source is set to Prometheus.

-Type `nodejs_heap_size_used_bytes` into the `Metrics` box, click on Run Queries button and a graph of your application's process heap size used from Node.js will be shown.
+Type `nodejs_heap_size_used_bytes` into the `Metrics` box, click on the Run Queries button and a graph of your application's process heap size used from Node.js will be shown.
 You may need to click the `Query` icon on the left to access the `Metrics` box.
 ![Grafana dashboard for `nodejs_heap_size_used_bytes` metric](./images/grafana_metric.png)

 You now have integrated monitoring for both your Kubernetes cluster and your deployed Express.js application.